dmckinley3/dmit1508_1212-oa01/Lesson22-INNER_JOIN/inner-joins.md

 ```

 8. What is the course list for student ID 199912010 in semestercode A100?
-Select the Students Full Name and the CourseNames.<br>
+Select the Students Full Name and the course names.<br>

 ```sql